sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the predefined template 09.
 * The form shortcode supports the template attribute to allow modifying and applying different templates to the same form via shortcode.
 * Modifies the Gutenberg editor block for form insertion to support the new template attribute.

-= 5.2.10 =

-* Modifies the Default settings section to activate/deactivate the Submit button by default or change its status in the existing forms.
-* Modifies the CFF - WooCommerce add-on to preserve the summary format in the WooCommerce cart when it uses the new Gutenberg block for the WooCommerce cart (Developer and Platinum plugin versions).